gvwilson/mccole/data/CONTRIBUTING.md

 This project uses [Martha's Rules][marthas-rules] for consensus decision making:

 1. Before each meeting, anyone who wishes may sponsor a proposal by filing an issue in the GitHub repository tagged "proposal".
-Proposals must be filed at least 24 hours before a meeting in order to be considered at that meeting, and must include:
+People must file proposals at least 24 hours before a meeting in order for them to be considered at that meeting, and must include:
     -   a one-line summary (the subject line of the issue)
     -   the full text of the proposal